 To protect canines from CIV, we offer the bivalent canine flu vaccine, which provides immunization for both the H3N2 and H3N8 strains.
 Following the first injection, a second booster is required within 3 weeks.
 Pets that will be boarding, going to the groomer, or socializing with other dogs in any other setting must be vaccinated.
 If you’re uncertain whether your pet needs this vaccine, please let us know.

 Personalized Pet Vaccinations

 We provide our patients with personalized pet vaccination schedules.
-Some vaccines are considered to be core and are given to every pet.
-Some of the core vaccines include rabies, DHPP (dogs), and FVRCP (cats).
+Some vaccines essential (core), and we give them to every pet.
+Some core vaccines include rabies, DHPP (dogs), and FVRCP (cats).

-There are also several non-core pet vaccinations.
-These may or may not be recommended by our vet depending on your pet’s lifestyle and risk of exposure.
-For example, dogs who visit the groomers or doggie daycare regularly will need to receive the vaccination for Bordetella, a highly-contagious respiratory illness.
+We also offer several non-core pet vaccinations.
+Your vet may or may not recommend these, depending on your pet’s lifestyle and exposure risks.
+For example, dogs who visit the groomer or dog daycare regularly will need the Bordetella vaccine to protect against kennel cough, a highly-contagious respiratory illness.

-During your pet’s wellness exam, we’ll be sure to talk to you about your pet’s lifestyle so we can customize a vaccination schedule to meet their needs.
+During your pet’s wellness exam, we’ll talk to you about your pet’s lifestyle so we can create a vaccination schedule to meet their needs.
 If you have any questions about pet vaccinations, or if you’d like to make an appointment, you can contact our team at Bottletree Animal Hospital in Oxford at (662) 234-4336.